MicrosoftDocs/power-automate-docs/articles/desktop-flows/test-selectors.md

 ![Screenshot of failed test selector.](media/test-selectors/test-selector-fail.png)

 * **Multiple UI elements found:** The selector may locate multiple UI elements in the screen.
-If used in an action, Power Automate will interact with one of these elements randomly.
-Power Automate highlights at testing the UI element that will be interacted at the runtime if the specific selector is used in an action.
+If UI element is used in an action, Power Automate at runtime will interact with the first respective UI element from the top left corner of the screen.
+Note that Power Automate highlights at testing the UI element that will be interacted at the runtime if the specific selector is used in an action.

 ![Screenshot of multiple UI elements test selector.](media/test-selectors/test-selector-multiple.png)